 Dr. Barbara Hamilton-Hinch is an Associate Professor in the School of Health and Human Performance and the Assistant Vice Provost of Equity and Inclusion at Dalhousie University.
 Her work looks at the impact of structural, systemic, and institutional racism on diverse populations, particularly people of African descent.
 Dr. Hamilton-Hinch’s research interests include HIV testing, institutional racism, racism and health, opportunity gaps in the education system for students of African descent, reintegration of individuals who have been incarcerated and their family, cancer, and COVID research, to name a few.
 She is an asset to the FoodNOW team by providing critical insights and perspectives on inclusion of Black, Indigenous, and People of Color (BIPOC) throughout the research project.

-Dr. Patty Williams is a Professor in the Department of Applied Human Nutrition, and the Director for the Food Action Research Centre (FoodARC) at Mount Saint Vincent University.
-With funding from SSHRC, her current research is focused on engaging mothers with experience of food insecurity in ‘Cooking as Inquiry’ interviews and learning experiences to better understand the nature of interactions that leave people out that occur with food insecurity.
+Dr. Patty Williams is a Professor in the Department of Applied Human Nutrition, and the Director for the Food Action Research Centre (FoodARC) at MSVU.
+Recognized as a national leader in food security research, she currently holds funding from the Canadian Government to engage mothers with experience of food insecurity in ‘Cooking as Inquiry.’
 Dr. Williams wants to make meaning of, translate, and apply this knowledge in new and creative ways to support policies and programs that improve the lives of those who experience food insecurity.
 Dr. Williams has led several national and provincial studies on food security-related policy change and the use of plain language knowledge translation tools in building capacity for policy change across Canada.
 She has also led seven cycles of research co-creating and co-learning from a unique model of participatory food costing in Nova Scotia.
-This work has contributed to a strong network of individuals and organizations committed to creating the conditions for healthy, just, and sustainable food systems for all on local, provincial, and national levels.

-Jessica Mannette is our Research Coordinator for the FoodNOW project and is trained in the JBI Scoping Review method.
-She finished her masters in Anthropology with a thesis and fieldwork in urban community-level food security and food waste.
+Jessica Mannette (Research Coordinator 2021-2023) completed her masters in Anthropology with a thesis and fieldwork in urban community-level food security and food waste.
 Her research interests lie in community-based research and how this relates to policy change.
-She brings her background in Social Science to the project and values the community-informed and joint effort of FoodNOW.
-Jessica enjoys working with food and nutrition through the Applied Human Nutrition lens and is looks forward to continuing the work to improve food security for all in Nova Scotia.
+She is trained in the JBI Scoping Review method and brings her background in Social Science to the project and values the community-informed and joint effort of FoodNOW.
+In addition to FoodNOW, Jessica is involved as a researcher for FoodARC’s Cooking as Inquiry project, as well as a scoping review at Dalhousie University which is funded by The Nova Scotia Advisory Commission on AIDS for the CIHR Best Brains Exchange on sexually transmitted and blood-borne infections.
+Jessica enjoys working with food and nutrition through the Applied Human Nutrition lens (and beyond) and looks forward to continuing the work to improve food security for all in Nova Scotia.

-Gloria Chinonso Acholonu is a current Master of Science student studying at MSVU in the Department of Applied Human Nutrition.
-She has joined the FoodNOW Team as our Summer Research Assistant.
+Gloria Chinonso Acholonu (Research Assistant Summer 2022) completed a Master of Science degree at MSVU in the Department of Applied Human Nutrition.
 Gloria is a Community Based HIV counselor from Nigeria and has done research with surveys, nutrition, health education and HIV for nine years.
 Gloria has a passion for community progress and growth through health, communication, and being part of programs based on results, with local and global organizations.